 The letter "W", as it applies to flours, is known as "deformation of energy" and represents the force required to inflate a dough bubble until it bursts or ruptures, as measured by an Alveograph.
 The W value generally indicates the overall baking strength of the sample tested.
 Also, the water absorption is generally thought to increase as the W increases.
 Flour W values tend to range from about 150-400, with the higher values being particularly appropriate for dough undergoing long fermentation times.
-W values are usually provided by non-US millers, such as millers of 00 flours, but may be disclosed by US millers upon request.
+W values are usually provided by European millers, such as millers of 00 flours, but (usually) must be requested from U.S. millers.

 P = Dough tenacity (capacity to resist deformation), L = Dough extensibility (maximum volume of air that the bubble is able to contain, l.e. = Elasticity index, W = Dough baking strength (surface under the curve).

 A living, microscopic, single-cell organism that, as it feeds, converts sugars and starches into alcohol and carbon dioxide (known as fermentation.)
 This trapped carbon dioxide gas is what causes doughs to rise, or leaven.
 See also LEVAIN, ACTIVE DRY YEAST, INSTANT DRY YEAST, and COMPRESSED YEAST.
 Click HERE for additional information on yeasts in general.